NHL Playoff Schedule: 2021 Second Round series, TV info

-We’re down to nine teams remaining.
-While we wait for the Maple Leafs and Canadiens to finish their First Round series, we know the NHL playoff schedule for the Second Round with dates and times for games.
+We’re down to eight teams left in the 2021 Stanley Cup Playoffs.
+Now that the Canadiens have knocked out the Maple Leafs, we know the Second Round NHL playoff schedule with dates and times for games.

 For this season only, the NHL realigned with four divisions.
 Teams played only against opponents from their division during the 56-game regular season.
 The playoff format is simple: The top seed in each division faces the fourth seed, while the second faces the third in the First Round.
 The winners face off in the Second Round.